 We live our lives in groups: we are born into a family, we are educated in schools, we work in organisations.
 Throughout these experiences we encounter other people and form different kinds of relationships with them.
 Thus, much of our experience is shaped by our relationships with other people.

 People seek therapy when their experience of life is not as they wish it to be.
 Individual psychotherapy offers a private space where you can work through difficulties at your own pace and in your own way.
 Group therapy offers a confidential space that is shared with other people who are also facing similar difficulties: each person can work through their own difficulties whilst observing how the other group members are working through theirs.

 At times in a therapy group a member will recognise aspects of themselves in another group member.
 On other occasions they will find that they have very different ways of responding to situations and experiences.
 Either way, being in a shared setting with other group members can help them to understand themselves better and to gain fresh insight into their difficulties and their ways of responding.
-So a therapy group can offer both recognition and contrast, both support and challenge.
+Thus, a therapy group can offer both recognition and contrast, both support and challenge.
 Over time members learn from each other and they also discover and learn with each other.